paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 (C) the reduction in grade of a supervisor or manager who has not completed the probationary period under [section 3321(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3321/a/2&num=0&edition=prelim) if such reduction is to the grade held immediately before becoming such a supervisor or manager,

-(D) a reduction in grade or removal under [section 4303 of this title](./chapter-043-performance-appraisal.md#section-4303), or
+(D) a reduction in grade or removal under [section 4303 of this title](./chapter-043-performance-appraisal.md#section-4303),

-(E) an action initiated under section 1215 or 7521 of this title.
+(E) an action initiated under section 1215 or 7521 of this title, or

+(F) a suitability action taken by the Office under regulations prescribed by the Office, subject to the rules prescribed by the President under this title for the administration of the competitive service.

 ### Statutory Notes